By Esau McCaulley | Amazon.com | 208 pages

 BONUS: If you don’t have time to read the book, listen to Dr. McCaulley‘s interview with Preston Sprinkle on the Theology in the Raw podcast.

-BONUS II: There is corresponding video curriculum available at SeminaryNow.com. ($)
+BONUS II: There is a corresponding video curriculum available at SeminaryNow.com. ($)

 DID YOU KNOW?
 Sunday to Saturday has a Good Reads page where we post all of the books we have read – even the ones that didn’t make the cut.